 Maria Peak worked in the field of Special Education for 30 years as a classroom teacher and transition coordinator for Eaton Regional Education Services Agency, and a project coordinator for Michigan Transition Outcomes Project through Michigan Department of Education, Office of Special Education.
 Maria first became involved with ASPPIRE as a facilitator and curriculum consultant.
 In 2015, she became the Executive Director of ASPPIRE.
 Maria enjoys spending time with her family and friends, antiquing and decorating their old farm house.

 Bob Steinkamp is a retired special educator in Michigan, who worked for intermediate school districts as a teacher and principal.
 He also taught special education at Lansing Community College, and co-authored a book and mobile application on Autism Spectrum Disorder.
 With a colleague, Bob started a social coaching program to help adults with developmental disabilities.
 Bob has 12 grandchildren, two of whom are on the Autism Spectrum.

 Aileen lives in Lansing with her husband and two children.
-Aileen graduated from Baker College in 2009 with a degree in Business Management concentrated in Accounting and currently works as ASSPIRE’s office manager.
+Aileen graduated from Baker College in 2009 with a degree in Business Management concentrated in Accounting and has worked for ASPPIRE since 2012.
 As a previous participant, she relates well to others in the program and acts as a peer mentor in various capacities.
 In her spare time, Aileen enjoys reading, cooking, and British TV shows.